 If you want a long-lasting, high-quality, adequate-producing UV bulb, check out either the Zoo Med Combo Pack or the Mega-Ray Mercury Vapor Bulb.
 You can click on the pictures below for more information on the product.

-- Mega-Ray Mercury Vapor Bulb (click here to see the current price on Amazon) – The Mega-Ray bulbs have been my personal favorite for a long time.
+- Mega-Ray Mercury Vapor Bulb (click to learn more on Amazon) – The Mega-Ray bulbs have been my personal favorite for a long time.
 My turtles love them, they provide plenty of UV-A and UV-B light and also, come with a 6-month warranty.

-- Zoo Med Combo Pack Turtle Lamp (click to see the current price on Amazon) – Zoo Med bulbs are slightly less expensive than the Mega-Ray bulbs and are nearly as good.
+- Zoo Med Combo Pack Turtle Lamp (click to learn more on Amazon) – Zoo Med bulbs are slightly less expensive than the Mega-Ray bulbs and are nearly as good.
 They are a good secondary option if Mega Ray bulbs are out of stock.

 For a more in-depth guide to UV light bulbs, check out my article on the best turtle light bulb.